Making a Standalone Binary

 }

-The ! type is a very special type in rust, called the never type, as the type name may suggest, it says that a function that return the ! type, should never return, which means our program has come to an end.
-In a normal operating system, this is not a problem, just print the panic message + the location and kill the process, so it would not return.
-But in our own os unfortunately, this is not possible because there is not a process that we can exit.
-So, how can we prove to Rust we are not returning? by endlessly looping!
+In a normal operating system, this is not a problem; just print the panic message + the location, and kill the process so it will not return.
+But in our own OS, unfortunately, this is not possible because there is not a process that we can exit.
+So, how can we prove to Rust we are not returning?
+By endlessly looping!

 So at the end, this is the definition of our handler, which results in the following code